metadatacenter/cedar-docker-deploy/cedar-frontend/README.md

 | All Docker | Seven immutable npm payloads in seven frontend containers | Docker nginx routes over `cedarnet` |

-To change from all-Docker back to the hybrid, stop the frontend Compose project, start the seven native frontend services with `CEDAR_FRONTEND_BIND_HOST=0.0.0.0`, then recreate infrastructure nginx with all seven `CEDAR_FRONTEND_*_HOST=host.docker.internal` overrides.
+To change from all-Docker back to the hybrid, stop the frontend Compose project, start the seven native frontend services with `CEDAR_FRONTEND_BIND_HOST=0.0.0.0`, then run `cedarcli docker start all --mode hybrid`.
 The complete commands and request path are in `$CEDAR_HOME/cedar-development/ops/DOCKER-RUNBOOK.md`.

 ## Local route-switch rehearsal